dracor-org/neolatdracor/README.md

 ## General Information

 Neo-Latin Drama Corpus, dramatic texts in [TEI P5](https://tei-c.org/guidelines/p5/) format.
-Licenced under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+Licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
-Edited by Julia Jennifer Beine (Julius-Maximilians-Universität Würzburg), maintained by Ingo Börner (University of Potsdam) and Carsten Milling (University of Potsdam).
+Edited by Julia Jennifer Beine (University of Würzburg), maintained by Ingo Börner (University of Potsdam) and Carsten Milling (University of Potsdam).
 The texts in the Neo-Latin Drama Corpus were encoded and contributed by different working groups.
 Legal responsibility lies with the editors of the subcorpora.
-The responsiblities and corpus details are documented below.
+The responsibilities and corpus details are documented below.
+More information on the NeoLatDraCor project may be found in the [NeoLatDraCor Wiki](https://github.com/dracor-org/neolatdracor/wiki).

 ## Contributing Working Groups